-The total mortality and CV mortality have not been significantly reduced although a favorable trend was observed.
-In the Collaborative Atorvastatin Diabetes Study (CARDS), the effect of atorvastatin on fatal and non-fatal CVD was assessed in 2838 patients with type 2 diabetes 40 to 75 years of age, without prior history of CVD and with LDL ≤4.14 mmol/L (160 mg/dL) and TG ≤6.78 mmol/L (600 mg/dL).
-Additionally, all patients had at least one of the following risk factors: hypertension, current smoking, retinopathy, microalbuminuria, or macroalbuminuria.
+The total mortality and cardiovascular mortality have not been significantly reduced although a favorable trend was observed.

+In the Collaborative Atorvastatin Diabetes Study (CARDS), the effect of atorvastatin on fatal and non-fatal cardiovascular disease was assessed in 2838 patients with type 2 diabetes 40-75 years of age, without prior history of cardiovascular disease and with LDL $\leq$ 4.14 mmol/l (160 mg/dl) and TG $\leq$ 6.78 mmol/l (600 mg/dl).
+Additionally, all patients had at least 1 of the following risk factors: hypertension, current smoking, retinopathy, microalbuminuria or macroalbuminuria.

 In this randomized, double-blind, multicenter, placebo-controlled trial, patients were treated with either atorvastatin 10 mg daily (n=1428) or placebo (n=1410) for a median follow-up of 3.9 years.
-As the effect of atorvastatin treatment on the primary endpoint reached the pre-defined stopping rules for efficacy, CARDS was terminated 2 years earlier than anticipated.
-The absolute and relative risk reduction effects of atorvastatin are as follows: ^b Myocardial infarction.
+As the effect of atorvastatin treatment on the primary endpoint reached the predefined stopping rules for efficacy, CARDS was terminated 2 years earlier than anticipated.